 Requests for an emergency ballot must be submitted after the deadline for regular absent voter ballots has passed but before 4 p.m. on Election Day.

 The emergency must have occurred at a time which made it impossible for you to apply for a regular absent voter ballot.

 I Submitted my Ballot.
 Can I Change my Vote?

 If a voter has already voted absentee and wishes to change their vote (because the candidate has dropped out of the race, or for any other reason), a voter can spoil their ballot by submitting a written request to their city or township clerk.

 - The voter must sign the request and state if they would like a new absentee ballot mailed to them or if they will pick it up in person at the clerk’s office.

-- This request must be received by 5 p.m. the Friday before the election if received by mail.
-An absentee ballot that has been returned to the clerk may be spoiled in person at the clerk’s office until 10 a.m. the Monday prior to the election.
-An absentee ballot that has not been returned to the clerk may be spoiled in person at the clerk’s office until 4 p.m. the Monday prior to the election.
+- This request must be received by 5 p.m. the Friday before the election if requesting by mail.
+An absentee ballot that has been returned to the clerk may be spoiled in person at the clerk’s office until 5 p.m. the Friday prior to the election.
+An absentee ballot that has been lost or not yet received in the mail may be spoiled in person at the Clerk’s Office until 4 p.m. the Monday prior to the election.

-- If a voter has not returned his or her ballot, the voter can surrender the ballot or sign a statement stating that the ballot was lost or destroyed and vote at the polls.
-There is no option on Election Day to spoil an absentee ballot that has been received by the clerk.
+- There is no option on Election Day to spoil an absentee ballot that has been received by the clerk.